mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

 [[Feedback forum thread link](https://forums.factorio.com/viewtopic.php?f=190&t=60876&p=366660)] - [[github link](https://github.com/mk-fg/games/tree/master/factorio/Will-o-the-Wisps_updated)]

 **Important:** this mod is reported to cause desync issues in multiplayer games.
-Fixed known causes of this since then, so feel free to test and report whether it works there.
+I try to fix known causes of this, and feel free to report any, but never play mp myself, so don't test changes there or know much about how it works beyond other people's reports.

 ## Description